-The kitchen designers at Tague Lumber work with their customers through every step of the design and install process.
-One of the most common kitchen jobs we see at Tague Lumber is a kitchen remodel in an existing home.
-If you want to update your kitchen, one of the five full time kitchen designers at Tague Lumber would be happy to help you turn your kitchen vision into reality.
-There are 5 things you can do prior to your first meeting with a kitchen designer that will help your job move quickly and efficiently.
+The certified kitchen designers at Tague Lumber work with their customers through every step of the design and install process.
+One of the most common project requests we receive is a kitchen remodel in an existing home.
+If you want to update your kitchen, the full-time kitchen designers at Tague Lumber would be happy to help you turn your kitchen vision into reality.
+To streamline the process, there are 5 things you can do prior to your first meeting with a kitchen designer that will help your job move quickly and efficiently.

 - Decide if you need to make any major structural changes to the kitchen like adding windows or taking down walls.